It's a Sign!

 The control and regulation of the hiking trails in Andalucía falls primarily to the Junta de Andalucía and the Andalucían Mountaineering Federation (FAM).
 The Regional Government defines the principles for sports trails, and the FAM, as the competent body, is responsible for the technical approval, maintenance, and enforcement of the regulations governing these trails.

-I can only imagine the amount of work that goes into preparing a potential route; negotiating with land owners, ensuring that an actual path exists, along with any construction and remedial works necessary to make the route safe.
+I can only imagine the amount of work that goes into preparing a potential route; negotiating with landowners, ensuring that an actual path exists, and any construction and remedial works necessary to make the route safe.

-Only after all the prep work is complete will the signs start to go up, and the official route board is installed.
+Only after all the prep work is complete will the signs go up and the official route board be installed.

 At the start of a walk

-At the beginning of an official trail, whether it is linear or circular, there is always a board displaying route information showing the route name (PR-A 395, for instance).
+At the beginning of an official trail, whether linear or circular, there is always a board displaying route information, including the route name (PR-A 395, for instance).

 This information can contain -